 Students wishing to explore credit for prior learning should contact the Director of Prior Learning Assessment, who will advise them of whether credit is possible in their student programs of study.
 Before students may apply for prior learning credit, they must register for PLA 2000 and receive a grade of S in the course.
 A fee will be charged for each assessment of evidence of prior learning.
 Appeals must be filed with the Office of Academic Affairs within 30 days of the student being notified of the results of their prior learning assessment.
 The total number of credit hours awarded for advanced placement (AP), CLEP, departmental examination, International Baccalaureate (IB), and prior learning assessment (PLA) cannot exceed 30 semester credit hours.

-As an institutional member of the Servicemembers Opportunity Colleges Consortium (SOCC), Georgia Southwestern State University provides service members with an option to petition for credit for military education/training when deemed applicable to a degree program.
+Georgia Southwestern State University provides service members with an option to petition for credit for military education/training when deemed applicable to a degree program.
 Credit for prior military experience and training is determined on an individual basis, following the guidelines published by the American Council on Education for the Evaluation of Educational Experiences in the Armed Services.
 Students should submit official documentation of military education/training (AARTS, SMART, or Community College of the Air Force transcript) to the Office of the Registrar for evaluation of degree-related training.
 Students should see the Office of the Registrar for additional information.